ayofish/mongodb-dao/README.md

     };

     const baseDao = new BaseDao(config, client);
+		//option to change the db
+		baseDao.dbName = 'my other db';

     // Create a new document
     const newData = { name: "John Doe", age: 30 };